 Our Story

-They were right.
-From the opening of the Sanctuary on Palm Sunday 1970, the church grew rapidly, grounded on “Six Pillars of Ministry”: strong preaching and teaching, excellent worship music, effective children and youth ministries, advanced communications, competent caregiving and mission outreach to a needy world.
+And He did!
+From the opening of the Sanctuary on Palm Sunday 1970, the church grew rapidly, grounded on “Six Pillars of Ministry:” strong preaching and teaching, excellent worship music, effective children and youth ministries, advanced communications, competent caregiving and mission outreach to a needy world.